 Take a short hike to Blue Spring – with water a shimmering shade of turquois you have to see to believe.
 Osage Tribe members reportedly called it "Spring of the Summer Sky."
 Walk out onto the wooden deck at the edge of the pool and peer into one of the deepest springs in the country.
 The sixth largest spring in the state, it produces more than 90 million gallons of water a day, creating the 310-foot deep pool.
 Located about 20 miles east of Eminence, the out-and-back trail is a half-mile round trip.

-Hike through the rugged Ozark terrain to reach Greer Spring, the state's second largest, churning out 214 million gallons of water a day.
-Greer Spring Trail, a nearly 2-mile out-and-back trek, is located eight miles north of Alton.
+Trek through rugged Ozark terrain to reach Greer Spring, the state's second largest, churning out 214 million gallons of water a day.
+Greer Spring Trail, a nearly 2-mile out-and-back hike, is located eight miles north of Alton.
 The spring water rushes from the mouth of a cave, creating a fast-moving stream that feeds the Eleven Point River, nearly doubling its size.

-The 1.4 mile Spring Trail at Ha Ha Tonka State Park, located at the Lake of the Ozarks, starts at the edge of the lake and travels alongside sheer rock bluffs to a large spring with an average daily flow of 58 million gallons of water.
-Beyond the spring, the loop trail ascends 316 wooden steps to an upper section that provides a spectacular view overlooking the spring.
+The 1.4 mile Spring Trail at Ha Ha Tonka State Park, located at Lake of the Ozarks, starts at the edge of the lake and travels alongside sheer rock bluffs to a spring with an average daily flow of 58 million gallons of water.
+Beyond the spring, the loop trail ascends 316 wooden steps to an upper section that provides a spectacular view.